And how do marketing and advertising agencies employ preventative forensic musicologist services to reduce their music copyright risks preemptively?

 “Preventative forensic musicology” is the application of music research, analysis, and often the comparison of two or more works to illuminate and mitigate the hypothesized risk of allegations of copying and infringement.

-High-profile cases pop up all the time nowadays.
-Dua Lipa, Ed Sheeran, and Disney’s Frozen are all currently in litigation as this article is going up.
-In response, megastars like these have begun to incorporate strategies such as seeing declaratory judgments, video-recording songwriting sessions, and commissioning forensic musicologist reports for new works in advance of and thus perhaps warding off specious accusations of infringement.
+High-profile copyright infringement cases pop up all the time nowadays.
+Dua Lipa, Ed Sheeran, and Disney’s Frozen are all currently in litigation as this article is going up and these starts have begun to incorporate preemptive strategies such as seeing declaratory judgments, video-recording songwriting sessions, and commissioning forensic musicologist reports for new works in advance of, and thus perhaps warding off, specious accusations of infringement.

-Music for advertising, of course, has characteristics that make such avoidance of conflict particularly worth seeking, and it’s unsurprising that a musicological review prior to launch is becoming standard.
+Music for advertising has characteristics that make avoidance of conflict particularly worth seeking, and it’s unsurprising that a musicological review prior to launch is becoming standard.
 In advertising, unless there’s a big budget to license a well-known song, it is common practice to create new music that shares qualities — style or vibe, for instance — with that well-known song.
 There’s nothing wrong with that in a pure sense, inspiration is not an infringement, but it carries with it obvious risks.

 Then there’s the exposure.
 While the observations of similarity from laypersons on social media and other intellectual property “watchdogs” are frequently exaggerated or mistaken, a barrage of comments that say something like, “WOW, that sounds just like ‘song X” is better avoided altogether where possible.
-In fact, this was the year that I noticed the number of new clients saying, “Someone on social media pointed out to me that my song was stolen!”
+In fact, social media has reached the point where this was the year I noticed the number of new clients saying, “Someone on social media pointed out to me that my song was stolen!”

 And perhaps most importantly there’s the client relationship that agencies would prefer to nurture and protect.
 What’s more paramount?